 5.2 Subdivision and Parcels.
 At the time of recordation of this Easement, the Property may consist of more than one legal parcel.
-Notwithstanding the existence of multiple underlying parcels, the Property, shall remain in no more than [two] separate ownerships except as expressly provided in subsection 5.2.1, and GRANTOR shall not place or convey any portion of the Property into ownership separate from the two allowed ownerships.
+It is the intent of this Easement to accomplish a de facto merger of certain of all parcels, whether such parcels are known or unknown to the parties at the time of recordation of this Easement, for the purposes of ensuring that the entirety of the Property shall have no more than [two] legal ownerships.
+Notwithstanding the existence of multiple underlying parcels, the Property, shall remain in no more than [two] separate ownerships except as expressly provided in subsection 5.2.1, and GRANTOR shall not place or convey any portion of the Property into ownership separate from the [two] allowed ownerships.
 GRANTOR shall not further divide the Property, or any of its constituent parcels whether by subdivision, conveyance, lot line adjustment, or any other means, nor shall GRANTOR gain or seek to gain recognition, by certificate of compliance under the Subdivision Map Act or otherwise, of additional parcels which may have previously been created on the Property by prior patent or deed conveyances, subdivisions, or surveys.
+GRANTOR may sell each of the [two] ownerships, but each ownership shall remain subject to the terms of this Easement.